Japanese in New York City: Primary and secondary schools

 Two Japanese international day schools serving elementary and junior high school levels, the Japanese School of New York in Greenwich, Connecticut and the New Jersey Japanese School in Oakland, New Jersey serve the Greater New York City area.
 Prior to 1991, the Japanese School of New York was in New York City.
 The New Jersey school opened in 1992 as a branch campus of the New York school and became its own school in 1999.
 The Keio Academy of New York, a Japanese boarding high school, is located in Harrison, New York.

 In 1983, the majority of Japanese national students within Greater New York City attended U.S. schools.
 To have education in the Japanese language and Japanese literature, they attend the weekend classes offered by the Japanese Weekend School of New York.
 The parents who select the weekend school and local school combination often wish to raise their children as international and connected to foreign cultures, while parents choosing the Japanese day schools wish to raise them as typical Japanese children.
 As of 1988 over 30% of the New York City area parents of school age children selected the full-time NYJS instead of the weekend school and local school combination.

 By 1991 Lyceum Kennedy, a French-American private school, had established a program for Japanese students.

-An influx of Japanese businesspersons into Scarsdale caused the Asian population of Scarsdale High School to increase from 5% around 1986 to almost 20% in 1991.
-That year 19.3% of the students in the Scarsdale Public Schools were Japanese.
+An influx of Japanese businesspeople into Scarsdale caused the Asian population of Scarsdale High School to increase from 5% around 1986 to almost 20% in 1991.
+That year 19.3% of the students in the Scarsdale Public Schools were Asians, among them Japanese.